There are many ways to connect an asset with IoTs and there is a solution for any

 Digital outputs are available from configurable controllers, relays, auxiliary contacts, (…)

 Analogue signals are not a constant voltage signal unlike digital signals.
 The commonly used analogue signals are 4-20mA signal and 0-10Vdc Signal.
 Depending on the field conditions the output signal can vary between 4-20mA or 0-10Vdc.
-For Example, if you are monitoring a temperature of oil flowing through a cooler using a temperature transmitter of range 0-200 °C, the transmitter will give a signal between 4 and 20mA proportional to the temperature in the cooler.
+For Example, if you are monitoring a temperature of oil owing through a cooler using a temperature transmitter of range 0-200 °C, the transmitter will give a signal between 4 and 20mA proportional to the temperature in the cooler.

 Analogue signals are available from configurable controllers and sensors.

 Modbus RTU is an open serial protocol derived from the Master/Slave architecture originally developed by Modicon (now Schneider Electric).
 Our IoT devices support RS485 and RS232 protocols.

 The Modbus RTU protocol uses a Master/Slave technique to communicate between devices.
 The Master is the IoT device and the Slaves are the industrial machines.